OwOStorage/copyparty/docs/versus.md

 * `CTRL-V from device` = press CTRL-C in Windows Explorer (or whatever) and paste into the webbrowser to upload it

 * `race the beam` = files can be downloaded while they're still uploading; downloaders are slowed down such that the uploader is always ahead

+* `tail -f` = when viewing or downloading a logfile, the connection can remain open to keep showing new lines as they are added in real time

 * `upload routing` = depending on filetype / contents / uploader etc., the file can be redirected to another location or otherwise transformed; mitigates limitations such as [sharex#3992](https://github.com/ShareX/ShareX/issues/3992)
   * copyparty example: [reloc-by-ext](https://github.com/9001/copyparty/tree/hovudstraum/bin/hooks#before-upload)